btfcss/beautiful-css/documentation/loaders.md

 ### Sizing

 There are several ways to size the loaders.
-The best option is to use the utlity class `.scale-[ratio]`.
+The most flexible option is to use the utility class `.scale-[ratio]`.

 <div class="h-flex-start gap-4 mt-4">